RSNA-QIBA-US-SWS/VerasonicsPhantomSequences/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 # Verasonics Phantom Sequences
-Verasonics sequences that work with the C5-2 and L7-4 on software version `Vantage-4.2.0-2001220500`.
+Verasonics sequences that work with the C5-2 and L7-4 on software version `Vantage-4.2.0-2001220500`, and the L11-5 on software verion `Vantage-4.9.6-2502061500`.

 Please feel free to submit an [Issue](https://github.com/RSNA-QIBA-US-SWS/VerasonicsPhantomSequences/issues) if you discover problems with these newer versions of software or any bugs.

 User should edit the first few parameters in `SetUp*Shear_wave_MTL.m`, including the `filedir` path where data will be saved.
+Some lines have been specifically annotated with `CHANGE ME`.

 An overview of setting up and modifying Verasonics sequences, including the background for these specific sequences, can be found in this